11 May 2026

 Updating partners

-Let local groups, faith organisations or community partners who helped know what came out of the listening and how it’s being used and invite them to engage their candidates alongside your group.
+Let local groups, faith organisations or community partners who helped know what came out of the listening and how it’s being used and invite them to engage their councillors alongside your group.

 Resources